webix-hub/gitbook-webix-jet/practice/complex.md

-# Creating Complex Webix Widgets with Webix Jet

 To create simple and medium-sized widgets that enclose some third party library components or a few Webix widgets, you can use **webix.protoUI()**.
 Custom widgets must be based on **webix.ui.view**, while custom layouts must be based on **webix.ui.layout** and have the layout configuration defined in the **$init** method.

 For complex cases, when you want to create a widget with multiple layouts, dynamic views, complex data, etc., it is better to use Webix Jet.

+## How to Create

 Create a Jet app and convert it into a new widget with **webix.protoUI()** with **webix.ui.jetapp** as the base:

 ```js
 // sources/newwidgetapp.js